 The total distance of the route is approximately six miles (10km) and the walking time is four hours to six hours, depending on your ability.
 The terrain toward the summit is rough ground that consist of loose stone and shale and not suitable for anyone with walking difficulties.
 The mountain is contained in the Ordinance Survey Map Discovery Series Sheets 23 or 31.

 Nephin can be accessed by different routes.
-Although there is no ‘one way’ to climb the mountain, it is advisable to seek advice before the ascent.
+Although there is no one way to climb the mountain, it is advisable to seek advice before the ascent.
 Information and guide access can be obtained by contacting Crossmolina Tourist Office (096 30935) or visiting crossmolina.ie.

 A cairn marks the summit which sets itself an amazing view of the surrounding countryside.
 You will encounter the vast blankets of bog in the Erris regions.

 The mountain overlooks Lough Conn and on a clear day, but legend has it you can see the mountains of Donegal and Connemara – the locals say you can see seven counties on a clear day!